citp/privacy-policy-historical/v/vu/vue/vue.com.md

   * _Performance of a contract._ We may need to collect and process your Personal Data as necessary to perform services subject to a contractual agreement with you.
 Examples of our legal grounds to process your Personal Data as being necessary for the performance of a contract include, but are not limited to: (i) when you make an online purchase in order for the purpose of allowing us to deliver the purchased product; and (ii) when you register and schedule to take a test sponsor’s test on Pearson VUE’s or Certiport’s website you will be entering into a Candidate Agreement by and between you, Pearson VUE or Certiport, and the test sponsor for the purpose of permitting us to collect, use, transfer, process and store your Personal Data consistent with this Privacy Policy.
   * _Consent._ Where we ask you for your consent, we will collect and use your Personal Data only to the extent you have consented.
-  * _Legitimate interests._ We may use your Personal Data for our legitimate interests for the purposes of improving our products and services and improving the content of our Site(s); and for the legitimate interest of our test sponsors.
+  * _Legitimate interests._ We may use your Personal Data for our legitimate interests for the purposes of improving our products and services, the content of our Site(s), and improving our applications and systems; and for the legitimate interest of our test sponsors.